Thanga Tamil Selvan

 Thanga Tamil Selvan is an Indian politician.
-He is a member of the Parliament, Theni Parliamentary constituency and was an MLATamil Nadu Legislative Assembly from Andipatti constituency.
-Previously, he was a member of Parliament of India representing Tamil Nadu in the Rajya Sabha, the upper house of the Indian Parliament and Member of the Tamil Nadu Legislative Assembly from Andipatti constituency in 2001-2002 period.
+He is a member of the Parliament, Theni Parliamentary constituency and was an MLA in the Tamil Nadu Legislative Assembly from Andipatti constituency.
+Previously, he was a member of Parliament of India representing Tamil Nadu in the Rajya Sabha, the upper house of the Indian Parliament and member of the Tamil Nadu Legislative Assembly from Andipatti constituency in the 2001–2002 period.